mark-watson/Clojure-AI-Book/manuscript/semantic_web.md

 http://knowledgebooks.com/ontology/#containsPerson
 ~~~~~~~~

 The first part of this URI is considered to be the namespace for this predicate “containsPerson.”
 When different RDF triples use this same predicate, this is some assurance to us that all users of this predicate understand to the same meaning.
 Furthermore, we will see later that we can use RDFS to state equivalency between this predicate (in the namespace http://knowledgebooks.com/ontology/) with predicates represented by different URIs used in other data sources.
 In an “artificial intelligence” sense, software that we write does not understand predicates like "containsCity",  "containsPerson", or "isLocation" in the way that a human reader can by combining understood common meanings for the words "contains", "city", "is", "person", and "location" but for many interesting and useful types of applications that is fine as long as the predicate is used consistently.
-We will see shortly that we can define abbreviation prefixes for namespaces which makes RDF and RDFS files shorter and easier to read.
+We will see that we can define abbreviation prefixes for namespaces which makes RDF and RDFS files shorter and easier to read.

 The Jena library supports most serialization formats for RDF: